 When the dinner bill comes, they severely underestimate their share (let alone account for tax and tip).
-You spot them $10 here and $20 there, yet they always “forget” to pay you back.
+You spot them $10 here and $20 there — and they always “forget” to pay you back.

 But you let it slide every time.
 After all, what’s a few bucks among good friends?

 Check your local weekly for low-cost and free events such as concerts, art exhibits, and movie screenings.
-Have a picnic at the beach.
+Have a picnic at the beach (or in the park).
 Go for a hike.
 Get dressed up, pretend you’re rich, and hop from one open house to the next while eating all their snacks along the way.